ratwolfzero/hopalong_python/README.md

 ### Output

+Output
-The programs produce a visual representation of the attractor trajectory as density map image, where color intensity represents the frequency of points visited (referred to as hit counts).
-Lighter areas indicate regions of higher density.
-This provides a striking visual of the attractor's complex structure.
-The density map also allows a 3D representation of the attractor by displaying the density on the Z-axis.
+The program produces a visual representation of the attractor trajectory as a density map image, where color intensity represents the frequency of points visited (referred to as hit counts).
+Lighter areas indicate regions of higher density, providing a striking visual of the attractor's complex structure.
+Additionally, the density map allows for a 3D representation of the attractor by displaying the density along the Z-axis.

 **Basic Version 2D**
 ![Example Attractor Image](./examples/Figure_ex_1.png)